krishnapatel1804/MLops/README.md

 # MLops
-This is for MLOps Session
+This is for MLOps Session.
+Biginner to Advance MLops covered.